Search by Keyword

 New Orleans born Larry Williams was privileged to have three of his self-penned songs officially recorded and released by The Beatles, which were "Slow Down," "Bad Boy" and "Dizzy Miss Lizzy."
 No other recording artist had three of their songs recorded by the group except for Carl Perkins, who also had three ("Matchbox," "Everybody's Trying To Be My Baby" and "Honey Don't").

-Larry's career in the 50's seemed to mimic his long-time friend Little Richard, both of them being signed to Specialty Records.
-The flamboyant singing style and driving rock beat heard in early Richard hits like "Long Tall Sally" and "Lucille" can also be heard in Larry's early hits.
-His success even began to follow in Richard's footsteps, "Short Fat Fannie" and "Bony Moronie" both secured high chart positions in 1957.
+Larry's career in the '50s seemed to mimic his long-time friend Little Richard, both of them being signed to Specialty Records.
+The flamboyant singing style and driving rock beat heard in early Little Richard hits like "Long Tall Sally" and "Lucille" can also be heard in the early hits of Larry Williams.
+His success even began to follow in Little Richard's footsteps, "Short Fat Fannie" and "Bony Moronie" both securing high chart positions in 1957.

 After this second song was complete, overdubs and all, they returned to "Dizzy Miss Lizzy" feeling that they could do it better.
 At some point during these later takes, a confrontation of sorts occurred as remembered by Paul.

 "We did occasionally get pissed off with him," McCartney recalls in connection with producer George Martin.
 "As time went by, things crept in.
 In an out-take I heard recently - recording 'Dizzy Miss Lizzy' - John is saying, 'What's wrong with that?' and George Martin says, 'Erm...it wasn't exciting enough, John,' and John mumbles, 'Bloody hell,' - that kind of thing was creeping in a bit - 'it wasn't exciting enough, eh?
 Well, you come here and sing it, then!'
 I think that's just pressure of work.
 When you've been working hard for a long time, you really start to need a break."